-Winner of the 2019 Franco Buitoni Award, the Quartetto di Cremona is admired as a preeminent quartet of its generation, noted for its lustrous sound, refined musicianship, and stylistic versatility.
-Celebrating its 20th anniversary this season, the quartet was established in 2000 at the Accademia Walter Stauffer in Cremona, the Quartet has toured extensively in Europe, the United States, South America, and Asia, appeared at leading festivals, and performed regularly on radio and television broadcasts, including RAI, BBC, Westdeutscher Rundfunk, and the Australian Broadcasting Corporation.
-The Quartetto di Cremona’s extensive repertoire encompasses key masterworks—Haydn, Mozart, Beethoven, Schubert— and essential twentieth-century literature by Berg, Schoenberg, Webern, Bartók, and Shostakovich along with contemporary works by Golijov, Lacheman, Fabio Vacchi, and Silvia Colasanti.
+Winner of the 2019 Franco Buitoni Award, the Quartetto di Cremona is a preeminent quartet of its generation noted for its lustrous sound, refined musicianship, and stylistic versatility.
+Celebrating its 20th anniversary this season, the quartet was established in 2000 at the Accademia Walter Stauffer in Cremona, Italy.
+Since then Quartetto di Cremona has toured extensively in Europe, the United States, South America, and Asia, appeared at leading festivals, and performed regularly on radio and television broadcasts, including RAI, BBC, Westdeutscher Rundfunk, and the Australian Broadcasting Corporation.
+The Quartetto di Cremona’s extensive repertoire encompasses key masterworks—Haydn, Mozart, Beethoven, Schubert— and essential twentieth-century contemporary literature by Debussy, Schoenberg, Webern, Bartók, and Shostakovich along with contemporary works by Golijov, Lacheman, Fabio Vacchi, and Silvia Colasanti.

-In July 2018, the German label Audite issued the box set of Quartetto di Cremona’s complete cycle of the Beethoven quartets, recorded during the period 2013-2016, which includes the String Quintet in C major, Op.
+In July 2018, the German label Audite issued Quartetto di Cremona’s complete cycle of the Beethoven quartets, recorded during the period 2013-2016 in a box set, which includes the String Quintet in C major, Op.
 29 with Lawrence Dutton, violist of the Emerson String Quartet.
 The first volume in the series received widespread and immediate recognition, including a five-star rating in BBC Music Magazine and selection as album of the month by Fonoforum, the German journal.
-The seventh CD gained the Supersonic Award from the German magazine Pizzicato and the Echo Klassik 2017 prize.
+The seventh CD earned the Supersonic Award from the German magazine Pizzicato and the Echo Klassik 2017 prize.
 More recently, the Quartet was a winner of the International Classical Music Awards 2018 for the seventh and eighth discs of their Beethoven series.
-Their latest all-Schubert disc was released in May 2019 on Audite featuring two of composer’s masterpieces - String Quartet 'Death & the Maiden' and String Quintet in C major, with cellist Eckart Runge is slated for release in September 2018.
+Their latest all-Schubert disc was released in May 2019 on Audite featuring two of composer’s masterpieces - String Quartet 'Death & the Maiden' and String Quintet in C major, with cellist Eckart Runge.